Amity University-Noida B.Tech Admissions 2026

-IIT Rule of Changing Branch - Oftentimes than not, students can secure admission to their dream IIT but not in their preferred branch.
-It is also possible that during their study, they develop an inclination to a different branch.
+IIT Rule of Changing Branch - Oftentimes, students secure admission in their dream IIT but not in their preferred branch.
+And in some cases, there is a possibility that during their study, students develop an inclination to a different branch.
 Other factors like course curriculum, exposure to other branches or growing job opportunities in a stream might contribute to IIT branch change.
-Keeping in mind all these valid reasons, the Indian Institute of Technology (IITs) have set aside certain rules and regulations for branch change at IITs.
-For any student enrolled in IIT and looking for a branch change, meeting these eligibility requirements is a must.
-It is important to note that a small number of IITs do not provide any provision for branch change.
+Keeping in mind all these valid reasons, the Indian Institute of Technology (IITs) have set aside certain rules and regulations for branch change.
+For any student enrolled in IIT and looking for a branch change, they must qualify for the eligibility requirements as laid down by the institute.
+However, it is important to note that the branch change options are only offered in a few IITs.
 Read the article to know which IITs offer branch change and the detailed institute-wise rules for changing branches at IITs.

 Also Read: B.Tech admission based on class 12 | Best engineering branches for high salary

 Are you a student who seeks a branch change at IITs?
-Candidates looking for IIT Bombay branch change, IIT Delhi branch change and more must check this article.
+Candidates looking for the IIT Bombay branch change, the IIT Delhi branch change and more must check this article.
 Students can know which IITs allow branch change and the required eligibility here.
 Although the criteria and rules of changing branches may vary from one institution to another.
-Every department has a certain quota percentage of students they can accommodate during the branch change process.
-Changing the stream is possible but is quite a rigorous process.
+Every department has a certain quota percentage of students it can accommodate during the branch change process.
+Changing the stream is possible, but it is quite a rigorous process.

 Related: Rules of Branch change at IIIT | Rules of branch change at NIT | Branch change rules at GFTIs